Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Qualitative Results and Comparisons

 \subsection{InterHand2.6M Qualitative Results}

 Fig.~\ref{fig:inter_comp} compares the estimated poses using the InterNet method from \cite{Moon_2020_ECCV_InterHand2.6M} and our proposed approach.
-InterNet is a fully-CNN architecture which outputs poses in 2.5D representation and we show our results using joint vector representation.
-As noted in Section~1 and Table~3 of the main paper, fully-CNN approaches do not explicitly model the relationship between image features of joints and tend to \textit{confuse} joints during complex interactions.
+As noted in Section~1 and Table~3 of the main paper, purely CNN-based approaches do not explicitly model the relationship between image features of joints and tend to \textit{confuse} joints during complex interactions.
 Our method performs well during complex interactions and strong occlusions (see last row of Fig.~\ref{fig:inter_comp}).

 We show more qualitative results using the MANO angle representation in Fig.~\ref{fig:inter_qualitative}.
 Our retrieved poses are very similar to ground-truth poses.
 As we show in the last row of Fig.~\ref{fig:inter_qualitative}, our method fails during scenarios where the hand is severely occluded during complex interaction.